-Children are offered the opportunity to study a musical instrument with peripatetic teachers from PHGS.
+Children are offered the opportunity to study a musical instrument with external peripatetic teachers.
 Parents who want their children to participate in the scheme must purchase or hire the instrument and pay the lesson fees on a termly basis.
-In addition, recorder clubs, a choir and a school orchestra are run by staff members.
+A bursary is available through Leeds Music Education Partnership for pupils who are eligible for free school meals.
+In addition, recorder club, a choir and a school orchestra are run by staff members.